-- Any transactions, initiatives and projects with a value greater than \$5 million. - Any capital investment where the value of the investment exceeds 5% of the book value of equity. - Any substantial expansion of activities outside the scope of its core business into new business areas. - The subscription for, or sale of, shares in any company or equity interests in any other organisation which are material, involve a significant overseas equity investment, or are outside the scope of its core business. - The sale or other disposal of the whole or any substantial part of the business or undertaking of TVNZ. - Where TVNZ holds 20 percent or more of the shares in any company or other body corporate (not being a subsidiary of TVNZ), the sale or disposal of any shares in that company.
+- Any transactions, initiatives and projects with a value greater than \$5 million (except for content acquisition and commissioning deals where the deal is able to be accommodated within the relevant content budget for the financial year). - Any capital investment where the value of the investment exceeds 5% of the book value of equity. - Any substantial expansion of activities outside the scope of its core business into new business areas. - The subscription for, or sale of, shares in any company or equity interests in any other organisation which are material, involve a significant overseas equity investment, or are outside the scope of its core business. - The sale or other disposal of the whole or any substantial part of the business or undertaking of TVNZ. - Where TVNZ holds 20 percent or more of the shares in any company or other body corporate (not being a subsidiary of TVNZ), the sale or disposal of any shares in that company.